Home » Divorce and Family law Blog » What Not to Say in Child Custody Mediation [Updated 2026]

 This section throws light on tips for parents to mediate child custody effectively.

-If you have discussed your proposals and offered solutions, listen to your spouse’s point of view without interrupting him or her.
+If you have discussed your proposals and offered solutions, listen to your spouse’s point of view without interrupting him or her and your mediator.
 Your listening does not mean that you agree with every point of your spouse, but it means that you are willing to find common ground.
+If you have questions, you can ask them later.

 Share any ideas you have concerning agreements, custody proposals, visitation schedules, holiday arrangements, and child support.